nsrau/azure-docs.it-it/articles/azure-maps/supported-map-styles.md

 **API idonee:**
 * [Immagine mappa](https://docs.microsoft.com/rest/api/maps/render/getmapimage)
 * [Riquadro della mappa](https://docs.microsoft.com/rest/api/maps/render/getmaptile)
-* Controllo mappa Web SDK
+* Web SDK map control
-* Controllo mappa Android
+* Android map control

-## <a name="blank-and-blank_accessible"></a>Blank e blank_accessible
+## <a name="blank-and-blank_accessible"></a>blank and blank_accessible

-Gli stili **blank** e **blank_accessible** map forniscono un'area di disegno vuota su cui visualizzare i dati.
-Lo stile **blank_accessible** continuerà a fornire aggiornamenti per la lettura dello schermo con i dettagli della posizione in cui si trova la mappa, anche se la mappa di base non viene visualizzata.
+The **blank** and **blank_accessible** map styles provide a blank canvas on which to visualize data on.
+The **blank_accessible** style will continue to provide screen reader updates with location details of where the map is located, even though the base map is not displayed.

 > [!Note]
-> In Web SDK è possibile modificare il colore di sfondo della mappa impostando lo stile CSS `background-color` dell'elemento map DIV.
+> In the web SDK you can change the background color of the map by setting the CSS `background-color` style of map DIV element.

 **API idonee:**
-* Controllo mappa Web SDK
+* Web SDK map control

 ## <a name="satellite"></a>satellite
 Lo stile del **satellite** è una combinazione di immagini aeree e satellitari.